Waiting forty weeks to meet the small being growing inside you is no easy task.

 And while I believe deeply in the powerful, transformative nature of birth it is often an intense experience that is not very straightforward.
 Our world is so loud, laboring women often need the support of an extended birth team to help navigate the wilds of birth and postpartum.

-I trained as a doula in early 2014 with some of the best Los Angeles has to offer –local midwives and doulas I now call mentors and friends.
+I trained as a doula with some of the best Los Angeles has to offer –local midwives and doulas I now call mentors and friends.
 Over the years, I have found my own unique ways (yet universal) to offer support to the laboring mother –sounding, massage, guided meditation, counter pressure, advocacy and education.
 I also work with two local/national doula registries as well: LOOM and Carriage House Birth.

 Inclusivity and social justice issues are important issues to me as well; both in the birthing world and in my artistry (and of course at home).
 I strongly believe in advocacy and education.
 Hate, prejudice, misogyny, and sexism are not welcome in anyone's birth space.